-• Course Prerequisite: Department: MATH 4350 or 4356.
-Sets, functions, vector fields, partial derivatives, power series, theory of integration, line, surface, and multiple integrals.
+• Course Prerequisite: Sets, functions, vector fields, partial derivatives, power series, theory of integration, line, surface, and multiple integrals.

 Instructor's Note: Some familiarity with real analysis of one variable and multivariable calculus as well as basic knowledge of high school algebra and trigonometry is required.
 The fundamental necessary ideas will be reviewed.